San Francisco Realtor Fees

 Since real estate commissions are not officially regulated, they are negotiable.
 It’s up to the seller and their listing agent to settle on a fair fee.
 That makes it important for sellers to know what they’re getting in return for the agent’s commission.
 So what does your commission get you, and where does it go?

 How much your San Francisco real estate agent earns via commissions

 Let’s first take a look at how commission works behind the scenes.
 Say you agree to pay your listing agent 6% of the selling price.
 That 6% does not go straight into your listing agent’s pocket.

-In fact, she or he will likely only receive a fraction of that amount, maybe around 25 to 40%.
+Realistically, she or he will likely only receive a portion of that amount, maybe 25 to 40%.
 That’s because, as the seller, you are actually paying both the listing agent and the buyer’s agent, and the listing agent pays for the marketing, advertising, management and overhead.

 Here’s how a standard real estate commission breaks down.

 Breaking down San Francisco Realtor Fees for sellers

 When you start working with a San Francisco Realtor to sell your home, you will sign a “listing agreement” which outlines all the contractual stuff: the date and length of the listing period, the advisory nature and structure of the agreement, and the commission that will be paid to the listing agent’s brokerage via escrow when the deal is done.